kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

   * Consumption

 	* There is not much difference for consumption apart from the extra knowledge of channels and translating them to Kyma concepts of `Event types` and `application identifier`.
 	* Consumption needs to implement `Event Activation` as Knative eventing has no such or a similar concept.
-After the discussion with Knative community, they do not want to introduce such constraints and expect applications to build them.
+The Knative community is against introducing such constraints and expect applications to build them.
 For details, see [examples](./kyma-knative-eventing-examples.md)

 ### Publishing